Future Perfect: Rules, Examples & Exercises

 • By (a specific time):

-• By next year, we will have moved to a new house.
+• Maybe by next year, we will have moved to a new house.

 • By next year, we will not have moved to a new house.